thaisealves/thaisealves/README.md

 - I'm Brazilian
 - I'm currently studying at the Driven Education bootcamp, getting better on my developer skills
-- I'm always looking to improve myself, and lately I've been really excited about the dev world
+- I'm always looking up to improve myself, with a current focus on web-dev
-- Always up to know new cultures and speak another languages
+- Always up to learning about new cultures and another languages

 ### Languages and Tools